Two GitHub pages hosting the web app are available:

 The P2P Server application demonstrates a bidirectional Bluetooth® LE communication between a client and a server.
 The P2P Server interface proposes a set of buttons to interact with the connected device.
 A reboot panel is available only if a P2P Server service with the reboot OTA characteristic is detected on the device (see the Firmware Update Over The Air section to have more information related to OTA).

-Example with the NUCLEO-WBA52 board.
+Example with the NUCLEO-WBA5x board.

-This binary file has to be flashed in the microcontroller.
+BLE_p2pServer binary file has to be flashed in the microcontroller.

 Step 2.
 Open this web page in your browser.

-Your are now connected.
+You are now connected.

 You can now interact with the connected device.